iscl-parsing2020/iscl-parsing2020.github.io/index.md

 The focus of the course is understanding the theory of parsing (and its use in parsing natural languages).
-Although there isn't practical programming exercises, you should be able to ready to implement a variety of parsing algorithms after finishing this course.
+Although we do not focus on practical programming exercises, you should be able to ready to implement a variety of parsing algorithms after finishing this course.